portsip/portsip-pbx-administration-guide/v16/en/portsip_pbx_administration_guide_v16_en.md

 You can create multiple inbound rules based on a same DID number, but all these inbound rules should must the CID number mask, and the CID number mask must not be conflicted.

-**Example**:  You have a DID number `442012345670`.
-Now create two inbound rules: the CID for the first rule is set to `0044**********`, the DID number mask set to `00442012345670`, and the call is set to route to the **call queue 8000**; the CID for the second rule is set to `0033*********`, the DID number mask set to `00442012345670`, and the call is set to route to the **call queue 9000**.
+**Example**:  You have a DID number `00442012345670`.
+Now create two inbound rules: the CID for the first rule is set to `0044**********`, the DID number mask set to `442012345670`, and the call is set to route to the **call queue 8000**; the CID for the second rule is set to `0033*********`, the DID number mask set to `442012345670`, and the call is set to route to the **call queue 9000**.

 Now let all English-speaking employees to be agent of **call queue 8000**, let all French-speaking employees to be agent of **call queue 9000**.
 When the caller calls to `00442012345670`, callers from UK will be routed to the **call queue 8000** to talk with English agent, and callers from France will be routed to the **call queue 9000** to talk with French agent.

 #### Advanced Topic: route bulk numbers to bulk extensions

-If you are a large company have 1000 employees, and you purchased 1000 DID numbers  from the trunk service provider.
-These DID numbers are serdial nubmers.
-You wish to give each emploee a DID number then your clients can reach them by dial their DID number.
-But this is almost a impossible mission - need to create 1000 inbound rules to route the 1000 DID numbers to 1000 extensions(each employee is an extension).
+If you are a huge corporation with 1000 employees and have purchased 1000 DID numbers from a trunk service provider, serdial nubmers are used in these DID numbers.
+If you assign a DID number to each employee, your clients can reach them by dialing their DID number.
+However, this is an almost hard assignment because 1000 inbound rules must be created to route the 1000 DID numbers to 1000 extensions (each employee is an extension).

-PortSIP PBX provide a great feature that allows you just create one inbound rule to implement your purpose.
+PortSIP PBX has a great feature that allows you to implement your objective with just one inbound rule.

 Assume the DID numbers are `0012012345001-0012012346000`, and the employees extension numbers are `1001-2000`.

-1. Create an inbound rule, set the DID Number Mask to `0012012345001-0012012346000`.
+1. Create an inbound rule, set the DID Number Mask to `12012345001-12012346000`.
 2. Confiture the call route destination to `1001-2000`

 If someone dials `0012012345001`, the call will be routed to extension `1001`, and dials `0012012345005` the call will be routed to extension `1005`.

 ![Inbound Rule](../images/inbound_rule_1.png)

+### 8.2 Creating Outbound Rules

+An outbound rule decides through which trunk an outbound call would be placed.
+The rule is decided by the user/extension who is making the call, the number that is being dialed or the length of the number, or the user group to which the caller belong.

+To add outbound rules.

+- From the PortSIP PBX Web Portal menu, navigate to "**Call Manager > Outbound Rules**" and click  "**Add** " button.
+Enter a name for the new rule in the filed.
+- Priority, set the priority for the outbound rule.
+If a call is meets multiple outbound rules, lower number of priority has the higher priority.
+- Specify the criteria that should be matched for this outbound rule to be triggered with.
+In the "**Apply this rule to below calls**" section, specify any of the following options.
+  - Calls to numbers started with prefix: Apply this rule to all calls started with the number you specify.
+For example, enter "**00**" to specify that all calls with numbers started with 00 should trigger this rule.
+Callers should dial "**00123456**" to trigger this rule.
+You can specify more than one prefixes, separated by "**;**".
+For example, "**00;123;88**" specifies prefixes **00** and **123** and **88**.
+If the called number matches one of these prefixes, this rule will be triggered.
+  - Calls from extension(s): Select this option to define a particular extension or extension range for which this rule applies.
+Specify one or more extensions separated by semicolons, or specify a range by using a "**-**".
+For example 100-120.
+  - Calls to number with certain digits: Select this option to apply the rule to numbers with a particular digit length, for example 8 digits.
+By this method, you can capture calls to local area numbers or national numbers without requiring a prefix.
+  - Calls from extension group(s): Rather than specifying individual extensions, you can select an user group.
+- Now specify how to match outbound calls with the criteria.
+In the "**Make outbound calls on**" section, allows select up to three routes for the call.
+Each defined trunk will be listed as a possible route.
+If the first route is not available or busy, PortSIP PBX will automatically try the second route.
+You can drag and drop the route to adjust the priority.
+- You can transform the number that matches the outbound rule before the call is routed to the selected gateway or provider by using the "**Strip Digits**" and "**Prepend**" fields:
+  - Strip digits: Allows you to remove one or more digits from the called number.
+Use this option to remove the prefix before a call is dialed to the gateway or provider if it is not required.
+For example the extension make call to 002345, if you specify to remove two digits,  the prefix "**00**" will be removed before it is routed
+  - Prepend: Allows you to add one or more digits at the beginning of the number if this is required by the provider or gateway.
+For example, the extension make call to 002345, we specify 2 in the "**Strip digits**" field and set "**Prepend**" to "**+44**", the final called number which PBX forward to VoIP provider/SIP Trunk will be +442345

+#### Office hours for Outbound Rules

+In the "**Office Hours**" page, you can set the office hours for the outbound rule so that the outgoing call will be routed to trunks or not depending on the current hour.

+For example, if currently time is out of the specified office hours, the call fails even the outbound rule is successfully matched.

+If selected "**Use default Global Office Hours**", the PBX will use the office hours which set by `Tenant Admin`;

+If selected "**Use specific Office Hours**" this outbound rule will use the customized office hours.